History of Christian thought on persecution and tolerance: Anti-paganism in late antique Roman empire

-The Early Medieval West (c.
+Early Medieval West (c.
 500 – c.
 800)

 Historical background

 After the Fall of the Western Roman Empire, life in the West returned to an agrarian subsistence style of living, becoming somewhat settled sometime in the 500s.
 Christian writers of the period were more concerned with preserving the past than in composing original works.
 The Germanic tribes which had overthrown Rome became the new rulers, dividing the empire between them.
-Gregory the Great became Pope in 590AD, and he sent out multiple missionaries who peacefully converted Britain, Ireland, Scotland and more.
+Gregory the Great became pope in 590AD, and he sent out multiple missionaries who peacefully converted Britain, Ireland, Scotland and more.
 Learning was kept alive in the monasteries they built which became the sole source of education for the next few centuries.
-Patrick Wormald indicates the Irish and English missionaries sent out to those territories that would become the Holy Roman empire and then Germany, thought of the pagans on the continental mainland with "interest, sympathy and occasionally even admiration."
+Patrick Wormald indicates the Irish and English missionaries sent out to those territories that would become the Holy Roman Empire and then Germany, thought of the pagans on the continental mainland with "interest, sympathy and occasionally even admiration."

 In most of history, victors of war imposed their religion on the newly subjugated people, however, the Germanic tribes gradually adopted Christianity, the religion of defeated Rome, instead.
 This brought, in its wake, a broad process of cultural change that lasted for the next 500 years.
 What had been formed by the unity of the classical world and Christianity, was now transplanted into Germanic tribal culture, thereby forming a new synthesis that became western European Christendom.
-The church had immense influence during this time due to the endless commitment and work of the clergy and the "powerful effect of the Christian belief system" amongst the people.
+The Church had immense influence during this time due to the endless commitment and work of the clergy and the "powerful effect of the Christian belief system" amongst the people.

 Erigina was not a major theologian, but in 870, he wrote On the Division of Nature which foresaw the modern view of predestination denying that God has foreordained anyone to sin and damnation.
 His mixture of rationalism and Neo-Platonic mysticism would prove influential to later Christian thought, though his books were banned by the Roman Catholic church in 1681.